-For some men, failure to dance to the music is because they do not know how to listen to tango music.
+For some men, failure to dance to music is because they do not know how to listen to tango music.
 (See The Characteristics of Classic Tango.)
-For others, it is because they are so focused on leading the steps that they cannot hear the music.
+For others, it is because they are so focused on doing the steps that they cannot hear the music.
 The former is a problem of musicality.
 The latter is that of attention allocation.
-Dancing tango requires the ability to allot attention to many elements simultaneously, including embrace, connection, posture, movement, partner, coordination, relaxation, decoration and music, etc. Among these listening to the music must be the priority, because dancing tango is dancing the music, not the steps.
+Dancing tango requires the ability to allot attention to many elements simultaneously, including embrace, connection, posture, step, partner, coordination, relaxation, decoration and music, etc. Among these listening to the music must be the priority, because dancing tango is dancing the music, not the steps.
 The latter is but an expression of the former.
 In leading, the man must first pay attention to the music.
 He must not only think of the steps that he is leading and forget about the music.

 2. The steps are too difficult

 Some men like to lead difficult steps that are beyond their comfortable zone, which require so much of their attention that they become heedless of the other aspects of the dance.
 Beginners often mistake complexity for beauty.
 But in fact one has nothing to do with the other.
 On the contrary, keeping the steps simple will be easier for the dancers to allocate attention, listen to the music, relax the body, perfect the movement, and enjoy the relationship.
-Unlike stage tango that features performance, social tango emphasizes the feelings and communications between the partners.
+Unlike stage tango that features the performance, social tango emphasizes the feelings and communications between the partners.
 Therefore, simple steps are more suitable.
 To dance social tango with difficult steps of stage tango could easily backfire.
 (See Social Tango and Performance Tango.)